chtenb/fate/README.md

   viewportsize.
 If this is not the case, implement a viewbuffer, which is just a larger version of the normal view.
 Alternatively, always generate the entire viewtext or compute concealed from text on demand.
+  Solution: generate a view object for a given text interval on demand.
+This then contains the view text, highlighting and selection as should be visible to the user.
+- Rename UserInterfaceProxy to FakeUserInterface.

 MIDDLE TERM
+- Use a tool that computes unit test coverage.
+- Create something that computes the internal crash probability (per input unit) based on the randomized tests?
+Not sure if this is feasible, since once crashes they should be fixed right away.
-- Make fate on crash save a recovery file to prevent dataloss.
+- Make fate save a recovery file on crash to prevent dataloss.
 - Create an options namespace.
   - To separate variables that can be arbitrarily configured by the user from variables that are simply part of the document state and should not be corrupted.